haghard/distr-master-worker/README.md

 curl -w '\n' -X PUT -H 'Content-Type: multipart/form-data' -F operation=down http://localhost:2651/cluster/members/sim@127.0.0.1:2552

 Steps to reproduce
+1.

+run 2 node: master:2551 and worker:2552

+2.

+lsof -i :2552 | grep LISTEN | awk '{print $2}'
-1. kill -stop 21342
+kill -stop <pid>

-2. curl -w '\n' -X PUT -H 'Content-Type: multipart/form-data' -F operation=down http://localhost:2651/cluster/members/sim@127.0.0.1:2552
+3. Wait till master removes worker from the cluster and do

-3. kill -cont 21342
+kill -cont <pid>

+You should see this

-a.r.a.c.InboundActorRefCompression - Inbound message from originUid [-6086534924564321052] is using unknown compression table version.
+11:55:28.565UTC |WARN | [dsim-akka.remote.default-remote-dispatcher-10, dsim, InboundActorRefCompression(akka://dsim)] a.r.a.c.InboundActorRefCompression - Inbound message from originUid [-6328548669170509234] is using unknown compression table version.
 It may have been sent with compression table built for previous incarnation of this system.
-Versions activeTable: 0, nextTable: 1, incomingTable: 6
+Versions activeTable: 0, nextTable: 1, incomingTable: 1
+11:55:28.565UTC |WARN | [dsim-akka.remote.default-remote-dispatcher-10, dsim, InboundManifestCompression(akka://dsim)] a.r.a.c.InboundManifestCompression - Inbound message from originUid [-6328548669170509234] is using unknown compression table version.
+It may have been sent with compression table built for previous incarnation of this system.
+Versions activeTable: 0, nextTable: 1, incomingTable: 1

+curl -w '\n' -X PUT -H 'Content-Type: multipart/form-data' -F operation=down http://localhost:2651/cluster/members/sim@127.0.0.1:2552

 https://discuss.lightbend.com/t/how-to-avoid-nodes-to-be-quarantined-in-akka-cluster/1932